gotouerina/snptools/README.md

         sh smcpp-1.15.2-Linux-x86_64.sh

-# FastEPRR(重组率)
+# FastEPRR (重组率)
 Using beagle phased vcf.

         Download from : https://www.picb.ac.cn/evolgen/softwares/
         R CMD INSTALL FastEPRR_2.0.tar.gz

 Make sure in step2.sh, The chromsome name is like 01 02 03, but not chr1 chr2 chr3, or it will run wrong.

+# LDBlockShow （连锁不平衡）